nosoop/stocksoup/README.md

 Pretty simple:

 *   Base directory has stocks applicable to all games.
+*	The `sdkports/` directory contains ports of select Source SDK functions.
-*   Subdirectories have stocks applicable to a specific mod.
+*   Other subdirectories have stocks applicable to a specific mod.
 Mainly TF2, since that's the only game I write for.